SwedishPensionsAgency/Coldbir/README.md

 # Coldbir

-The Coldbir package is a column database in R. The main purpose of this package is to simplify the workflow with panel data on disk, including features such as:
+Coldbir is a column database in R. The main purpose of this package is to simplify the workflow with panel data on disk, including features such as:

 - Simple syntax to work with data
 - Small storage size